RenUchiha-hub/my-first-repo/README.md

 My First GitHub Repository

-Name: Muhammad Sufyan
+Name: Areej Munawar
-Registration Number: BSNU25101015
+Registration Number: BSNU25101016

 This repository is created as part of Lab Activity #1.